 Situated primarily in southeastern Venezuela, the Guianan Highlands moist forests ecoregion is distinct from other ecoregions in Amazonia due to its montane physiography.
 It hosts vast expanses of tall primary rainforests and open, semi-treeless savannas interrupted by gallery forests.

-Located on the northeast coast of South America, the Guianan moist forests are one of the largest continuous tracts of relatively pristine lowland tropical rain forest in the world.
-It holds a wide variety of regional biodiversity with high levels of species endemism and richness.
+Located on the northeast coast of South America, the Guianan moist forests are one of the world's most extensive continuous tracts of relatively pristine lowland tropical rainforest.
+As a result, it holds a wide variety of regional biodiversity with high species endemism and richness levels.

-The Guianan savanna is an ecoregion in the south of Venezuela, Guyana and Suriname and the north of Brazil.
+The Guianan savanna is an ecoregion of the Amazon biome in the south of Venezuela, Guyana and Suriname, and the north of Brazil.
 The savanna covers an area of rolling upland plains on the Guiana Shield between the Amazon and Orinoco basins.

-The Juruá-Purus Moist Forests ecoregion is located in northwestern Brazil to the south of the Solimões or upper Amazon River.
-It is part of the Amazon Biome and is mostly covered with evergreen tropical rainforests with a dense high canopy.
+The Juruá-Purus Moist Forests are in northwestern Brazil, south of the upper Amazon River.
+The ecoregion covers the valleys between the upper Amazon to the Purus River.
+It is part of the Amazon Biome and is mainly covered with evergreen tropical rainforests with a dense high canopy.

 The Pantanal is a natural region encompassing the world's largest tropical wetland.
 This gigantic seasonal floodplain lies mainly within Mato Grosso, and Mato Grosso do Sul in the Center-West Region of Brazil.
 However, small portions extend into northeastern Paraguay and southeastern Bolivia.